microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness_post_appointments.md

 # Create bookingAppointment

-Create a new [bookingAppointment](../resources/bookingappointment.md) for the specified Microsoft Bookings business.
+Create a new [bookingAppointment](../resources/bookingappointment.md) for the specified [bookingbusiness](../resources/bookingbusiness.md).
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).